-Major snowstorm puts 31 million under blizzard warning
+Major snowstorm puts 18 million under blizzard warning

 "Everyone along the east coast be safe and listen to local officials as a major winter storm approaches," President Donald Trump tweeted.

-Federal agencies in the Washington area will open three hours late, with employees having the option of taking unscheduled leave or teleworking, according to a press release from the U.S. Office of Personnel Management.
+Federal agencies in the Washington area will open three hours late Tuesday; employees have the option of taking unscheduled leave or teleworking, according to the US Office of Personnel Management.

+In addition to show hazards, the region is expecting downed power lines and service interruptions.

+"This should be a very serious blizzard, one that everyone should take seriously," New York Mayor Bill de Blasio said.

 This storm system already hit the Midwest, claiming two lives in Wisconsin.
-According to the Milwaukee County Medical Examiner's office, the victims -- both men -- died in separate weather-related activities.
-One man, 76, was operating a snow blower before he died; the second man, 64, was shoveling snow, said investigator Jenni Penn.
-They were both cardiac-related deaths, Penn said.
+The victims -- both men -- died in separate weather-related activities, the Milwaukee County Medical Examiner reported.

+One man, 76, was operating a snow blower before he died; the second man, 64, was shoveling snow, investigator Jenni Penn said.
+Both were cardiac-related deaths, Penn said.
-In addition to the hazards produced by a deluge of snow, the region also is expecting downed power lines and service interruptions.

-"This should be a very serious blizzard, one that everyone should take seriously," New York's de Blasio said.

-The period of greatest accumulation of snow should be between 6 a.m. and noon Tuesday, with a possible 2 to 4 inches per hour and whiteout potential during that time, de Blasio said.

-In Massachusetts, its governor said the state expects sleet, rain and extremely cold temperatures along the coast.